slawekradzyminski/awesome-testing.com/_posts/2018-04-24-my-road-to-public-speaking-slides-from-engineering-productivity-talk.md

 title: My road to public speaking + slides from Engineering Productivity talk
 layout: post
 permalink: /2018/04/my-road-to-public-speaking-slides-from
+description: Reflects on the author's journey to public speaking, highlighting the roles of blogging, community involvement (KraQA), and teaching experience in overcoming fear, concluding with feedback and slides from an Engineering Productivity talk.
 categories:
   - Testing thoughts
 tags: